ways to visit Colca Canyon

 If you prefer to book in advance, then go ahead; however, there’s no reason why you can’t turn up and find accommodation.
 There is enough on offer, and you may get a better price.

-This is a unique way to visit and explore the canyon at your own pace whilst avoiding the crowds that come with tours.
+Here are some other unique ways to visit and explore the canyon at your own pace whilst avoiding the crowds that come with tours.

 You get to discover the region by yourself, spend as long as you like at the viewpoints and sights in the canyon and not feel like you are being shuffled around all day by a tour operator.

-If you love motorbikes like I do then a 2-day motorbike tour is a unique way visiting Colca Canyon.
-However, I understand most people, let alone backpackers don’t ride motorbikes so feel free to go on and skip this part!
+Or if you love motorbikes (like I do) then a 2-day motorbike tour is another unique way visiting Colca Canyon.

 A 2-day guided motorbike tour with Moto Andes entails roughly the same as the guided tour above.